-How to calculate win rate & win/loss ratio
+How to calculate your win rate & win-loss ratio

 The simplest way to determine your win rate is to calculate the ratio of deals won to the number of total closed opportunities.
 (A closed opportunity is a deal where a buyer has made a final decision, and you’ve either won or lost.)

-Once you calculate your win rate by analyzing your win-loss ratio, you can get even more insight into why you’re winning and losing deals by adding context to your data.
+Once you analyze your win-loss ratio and calculate your win rate, you can get even more insight into why you’re winning and losing deals by adding context to your data.

-You can look at your win rate by industry to learn which prospects you’re most likely to close, and where you should be focusing your marketing efforts.
+- Look at your win rate by industry to learn which prospects you’re most likely to close and where you should be focusing your marketing efforts.

-You can even study your win rate filtering by competitor.
-This will show you which companies you’re most likely to beat when you go head-to-head, and which companies tend to outperform you.
-This will allow you to create a sales and/or product strategy to step up your game, and win more deals.
+- Filter your win rate by competitor, which will show you which companies you’re most likely to beat when you go head-to-head, as well as which companies tend to outperform you.
+This will allow you to create a sales and/or product strategy to step up your game and win more deals.

-When filtered correctly, and viewed with the right context in mind, your win ratio can provide you with tons of powerful, actionable insights that will help you win more.
+When filtered correctly and viewed with the right context in mind, your win rate can provide you with powerful and actionable insights that will help you know what changes to make so you can win more.

-Well-executed win-loss analysis programs can help determine how you rank among the competition and how your customers perceive your offers.
-The practices listed below can help you get ahead and win more deals:
+Well-executed win-loss analysis programs help determine how you rank among your competition and how your customers perceive your offers.
+The practices listed below help you get ahead and win more deals.

 Most win-loss analysis programs start in an effort to solve a specific problem.
-You'll quickly realize as you conduct your win-loss program that every department can get value from the insights you gather.
-Here are some examples of common goals for a win-loss program:
+As you conduct your win-loss program, you'll quickly realize that every department can get value from the insights you gather.
+Here are several examples of common win-loss program goals:

-Your goals might also be more specific to your business and particular circumstances.
+Your goals may also be more specific to your business and particular circumstances.

 2. Get Direct Feedback from Buyers